-- To ensure a safe and efficient Council meeting for all attendees, the Chief Executive Officer or their delegate may at their discretion, request members of the public immediately prior to being granted access to the public Council meeting, to provide and or show: - (a) first and last name; - (b) current home address; - (c) current driving licence; or - (d) passport; or - (e) government issued identification card, for example veterans' card, seniors' card; - (f) other form of identification deemed suitable by officers. - If in the opinion of the Chief Executive Officer or their delegate, a member of the public has not provided sufficient identification, entry to the Council meeting will be denied. - 56.3 If a member of the public's first and last name and current address is recorded, Council will dispose of the information in accordance with Council's Privacy and Data Protection Policy. - Any member of the public currently subject to a Restriction of Access Notice, issued by the Chief Executive Officer in accordance with Council's Unreasonable Complaints Procedure, will be denied entry. - A member of the public in attendance at a Council meeting must not disrupt the meeting and must take direction from the Chair whenever called on to do so.
+- To ensure a safe and efficient Council meeting for all attendees, the Chief Executive Officer or their delegate may at their discretion, request members of the public immediately prior to being granted access to the public Council meeting, to provide and or show: - 56.1.1 first and last name; - 56.1.2 current home address; - 56.1.3 current driving licence; or - 56.1.4 passport; or - 56.1.5 government issued identification card, for example veterans' card, seniors' card; or - 56.1.6 other form of identification deemed suitable by officers. - If in the opinion of the Chief Executive Officer or their delegate, a member of the public has not provided sufficient identification, entry to the Council meeting will be denied. - If a member of the public's first and last name and current address is recorded, Council will dispose of the information in accordance with Council's Privacy and Data Protection Policy. - Any member of the public currently subject to a Restriction of Access Notice, issued by the Chief Executive Officer in accordance with Council's Unreasonable Complaints Procedure, will be denied entry. - A member of the public in attendance at a Council meeting must not disrupt the meeting or obstruct the entrance to the Council Chamber or a building where a meeting is being, or about to be, held, and must not use a megaphone or similar, display any placards or posters in the Council Chamber or in any building where a meeting is being, or is about to be, held, and must take direction from the Chair whenever called on to do so.